fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.SQLDatabase/v1.6.1/Set-AzureSqlDatabaseServerFirewallRule.md

 # Set-AzureSqlDatabaseServerFirewallRule

 ## SYNOPSIS
-Modifies an existing firewall rule in an ssSDS Server.
+Modifies an existing firewall rule in an Azure SQL Database Server.

 ## SYNTAX